“It’s the best-kept secret in the real estate industry,” said Mark about becoming a loan signing agent.

 Around that time he started listening to The Side Hustle Show and discovered the loan signing side hustle.
 “It was just something that made sense,” Brian said.
 “I went on Mark’s website, bought the course [affiliate link; use promo code sidehustle for 10% off], and just went at it, and it’s been awesome.”

-What are the Requirements and Startup Costs to Become a Loan Signing Agent?
+What are the Requirements to Become a Loan Signing Agent?

 The most important requirements to become a loan signing agent are: